-It’s also worth including a menu at the start of the presentation and obviously reducing the text on your slides as much as possible.
+It might also be worth including a menu at the start of the presentation, this helps audiences know where they are and what’s coming.
+Others prefer to keep an element of surprise, but either way: reduce the text on your slides as much as possible.
 If you are presenting live you do not need to have every word on the screen – your slides should be a visual aid.

 3. Clear the visual junk to reduce cognitive load

 The human brain prefers spatial, visual learning and it has been shown that people have 6x better recall when both verbal and visual channels are used together.
 Avoid extraneous data overload and make it easier for yourself – do not try to describe what can be visualised.
 Compare these two pie charts, created using the same data.
 The aim is to highlight the sales on a Friday compared to the rest of the week:

 The chart on the left requires the audience to work harder.
 They must refer to the legend to figure out what’s what.
 That’s a lot of eye travel.
 Whereas the chart on the right tells an instant story.
 The amount of “junk” on the chart has been minimized and the Saturday to Thursday information combined to emphasise the key point.

 In terms of imagery, the “spatial contiguity principle” proves that learning improves when words are placed near relevant pictures.
 In other words, using graphics to support your text prompts learning.
 Just make sure your choice of visuals is in sync with your key message.
 Imagery should “connect the dots” for your audience, so that they can understand more quickly what you’re presenting to them.

 As you put your PowerPoint presentation together keep in mind the limits of human working memory – in other words, work to reduce cognitive load.
 If you aim for simplicity your information will be remembered.